mesosphere/dcos-docs-site/pages/1.13/tutorials/create-service/index.md

     dcos marathon app list
     ```

-1. In the **Services** tab of the DC/OS web interface, click the name of your service, then choose one of the task instances.
+1. In the **Services*b of the DC/OS web interface, click the name of your service, then choose one of the task instances.
 1. Click **Logs**, then toggle to the **OUTPUT (STDOUT)** view to see the output of the service.